Marketing Terms > Glossary > A

 affiliate manager – A person responsible for managing an online affiliate program for an affiliate merchant.

-affiliate marketing – Revenue sharing between online advertisers/merchants and online publishers/salespeople, whereby compensation is based on performance measures, typically in the form of sales, clicks, registrations, or a hybrid model.
+affiliate marketing – Revenue sharing between affiliate merchants (advertisers) and affiliates (publishers), whereby compensation is based on performance measures (sales or leads).

 ALT text – HTML attribute that provides alternative text when non-textual elements, typically images, cannot be displayed.